lemiskutswa/Javascript-Udemy-Course/README.md

 Just 3 + '3' yields '33' because here JavaScript uses the "I can combine text" mode of the + operator and generates a string instead of a number.

 <h2>Writing efficient code</h2>
-- In Js, you can't pass an operator as value
+- In Js, you can't pass an operator as value.

+# More operators
+currentResult = currentResult + enteredNumber;

+            IS THE SAME AS
+currentResult += enteredNumber; (This is a great shortcut)